MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Views.md

 ## Exercise 7 – Modify model-driven apps

-In this exercise, you will be restricting the view in model-driven apps.
+In this exercise, you will be restricting views in model-driven apps.

 ### Task 7.1 – Environmental Project Delivery app

 In this task, you will perform the following changes to the app:

-- restrict project views
+- restrict Project views
-- restrict milestone views
+- restrict Milestone views
-- restrict outcome views
+- restrict Outcome views

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.